-Over the past few years, more people have changed the way they work.
-Traditional offices have disappeared as more organizations switch to remote work, which allows them to hire from all over the U.S.
+Recently, more people have changed how and where they work to allow for greater flexibility and work-life balance.
+With this change, traditional offices are losing popularity as more organizations switch to remote work, which allows employers to hire from all over the U.S.

-A national group health insurance plan is a health plan that’s available to employees all over the U.S. Offering a national plan keeps you from having to manage the different regulations that each state has regarding health insurance.
+Your first option is offering a single national group health plan.
+A national group health insurance plan is a health plan available to employees all over the U.S. Offering a national plan keeps you from having to manage the different regulations each state has regarding health insurance.

 National plans also eliminate the need to keep track of multiple states’ rules, notifications, and underwriting guidelines.
-All employees receive the same group health insurance with a national plan regardless of where they live, and no one is left out when it comes to quality coverage.
+All employees receive the same group health insurance with a national plan regardless of where they live, and no one misses out on quality coverage.

-The only downside is that only a few health insurance companies offer national group plans, making a limited selection of plans available with typically higher prices.
+The only downside is that few health insurance companies offer national group plans, making a limited selection of plans available with typically higher prices.

-If you’re enrolled in a SHOP plan in the state where your primary business site is located, you can offer your multi-state employees SHOP coverage two ways:
+If you’re enrolled in a SHOP plan in the state where your primary business site is located, you can offer your multi-state employees' SHOP coverage in two ways:

 - Choose a single health plan for all employees.